pierre-haessig/solarhome-control-bench/data/README.md

 * No Controlled Load ("CL"), only General Consumption ("GC" channel), that is uncontrolled load.
 * Consumption and solar production statistics close to the average of the 300 customers (cf. [Customer exploration.ipynb](https://github.com/pierre-haessig/ausgrid-solar-data/blob/master/Customer%20exploration.ipynb) notebook)

+## How to load this data

+You can take a look in the subfolders for your language of choice.
+Loading scripts are currently provided for:

+* [Matlab](matlab) (should work with Octave by adjusting the call to `csvread`)

+You can also look inside the folder of each [control methods](../methods).

 ## Data description

 Global statistics: